 Jessica has a degree in English education from West Chester University and a masters degree in educational technology from Wilkes University.
 She taught English at Owen J. Roberts High School for six years, and now she works as the educational director for Facetime Theatre, along with teaching classes and lessons, while she stays home with her daughter, Clara Beth.
 Jessica is a director and performer and has held both lead and ensemble roles in several local theatre productions.
 She has served as the musical director and co-director of the spring musicals at Phoenixville Area High School and Owen J. Roberts High School.
 Jessica has been a lead instructor and has been in charge of administration and curriculum at Facetime for several years.
 She is a co-director of Facetime Theatre’s Summer Stage program.
 Jessica serves on her church worship team and currently resides in Havertown, Pennsylvania with her husband, Ben, their daughter, Clara Beth, and their dog Heathcliff.

-Amy received her Bachelor of Music degree in Music Education from Elizabethtown College, and is currently working towards a master’s degree in Special Education from St. Joseph’s University.
-She works in the Phoenixville Area School District, while also teaching voice and beginner piano lessons at the Facetime studio, and directing the Summer Stage Kids production.
-She has been working in children’s theater for years; as a music director, orchestra pit conductor and musician, choreographer, and vocal coach.
+Amy has a bachelor’s degree in Music Education from Elizabethtown College, and a master’s degree in Special Education from St. Joseph’s University.
+She works as a special education teacher at Philadelphia Performing Arts: String Theory Charter School in Center City.
+At Facetime she teaches voice and piano lessons, while also directing the Summer Stage Kids productions of Winnie the Pooh and Aristocats, as well as the upcoming production of Lion King, Jr. She has been working in children’s theater for years; as a music director, orchestra pit conductor and musician, choreographer, and vocal coach.
 Amy frequently performs in local community theater productions, and sings with the Philly POPs Festival Chorus.
 She currently resides in Phoenixville.

 Denise received a degree in music education from West Chester State College and taught music in the Coatesville Area School District for 33 years before retiring.
 She served as music director for countless musical productions in the Coatesville School District as well as Phoenixville High School.
 Denise is a private piano and voice teacher and has served as vocal instructor for the summer theater program at Chester Valley Dance Academy.
 She has served as musical director for numerous musical productions at local community theaters including Forge Theatre, The Barn, Barley Sheaf Players, and Playcrafters of Skippack.
 A lifelong resident of Phoenixville, Denise is actively involved in the community.
 She is an organist at St. Ann Church and is director of music for St.Mary of the Assumption Church.
 She serves on the Board of Forge Theatre and is on the Board of Directors of PACS (Phoenixville Area Community Services).
 She is actively involved in Julia’s Grace Foundation.
 Denise has organized and performed in numerous Broadway For Life cabaret benefits for The American Cancer Society as well as Murder Mystery Dinner Theater benefits for PACS.
 Denise is married to Ed (Wings) Wisneski and has one daughter, Christa Lee.